-I bought this lovely blue box but you could even use a large shoe box (let the kids decorate it!) or a small set of file drawers, even a roll away cart, if you have the space.
-I like the way this box stays open with a ribbon like an old-fashioned portable writing box.
+Our solution was this lovely blue box!
+However, you could even use a large shoe box (let the kids decorate it!), or a small set of desktop drawers, even a roll away cart, if you have the space.
+I like the way our box stays open with a ribbon like an old-fashioned portable writing box.

-I filled it with paper and pens, but added in some fun items.
-Hallissy suggests incorporating such things to encourage writing as an integral part of pretend play.
+I filled it with paper and pens, but added in some fun and items.
+Hallissy suggests incorporating the types of materials that will encourage writing as an integral part of pretend play.

 - A pencil case filled with different colored pencils and pens